tardate/LittleArduinoProjects/playground/ATmegaSerialProgrammer/README.md

 Sketches are uploaded as normal and .. it just works!

-Note: if the USB-Serial adapter does not support or connect DTR(RTS) to the chip's reset line, then it may still be possible to get things to work by manually reseting the chip at just the right moment [This is a common trick for Arduino Pro Minis!](https://alselectro.wordpress.com/2017/05/14/arduino-pro-mini-how-to-upload-code/).
+Note: if the USB-Serial adapter does not support or connect DTR to the chip's reset line, then it may still be possible to get things to work by manually reseting the chip at just the right moment [This is a common trick for Arduino Pro Minis!](https://alselectro.wordpress.com/2017/05/14/arduino-pro-mini-how-to-upload-code/).